Firecrafter: Becoming a youth Firecrafter

-The process for becoming a Firecrafter as a youth often serves as one of Scouting's many memorable events.
+The process for becoming a Firecrafter as a youth often serves as one of Scouting's significant events.
 After earning the Camper and Woodsman ranks, a young man is often encouraged to candidate for Firecrafter in their third year at summer camp.
 They are prepared for their candidacy by other youth and adult Firecrafters in their home troop, who instruct the candidate on what is expected of them throughout their candidacy and after they become a Firecrafter.

 At summer camp, a young man declares their candidacy for Firecrafter by notifying the Firecrafter Coordinator, or Consul of the Fire, of their intentions.
 The Consul adds the candidate to the list of candidates for the week and issues the candidate their requirement card, handbook, and fire-by-friction log.
 On Sunday night of camp, the candidate takes part in an induction ceremony, which explains to the candidate the expectations that they will be held to during the next week.
 The candidate is then free to complete their requirement card as they see fit.
 All candidates meet once a day for a full field uniform inspection and brief candidate's meeting with the Consul.
 Three major events are part of the candidate's card.
 Most often, these are the events which will hold a Scout back from completing their card: